decentralized-identity/didwebvh/spec/specification.md

 4. Insert the calculated hash into the `nextKeyHashes` array being built up within the [[ref: parameters]] property.
-5. The generated key pair **SHOULD** be safely stored so that it can be used in a later DID version to become a DID authorization key.
+5. The generated key pair **SHOULD** be safely stored so that it can be used in the next [[ref: log entry]] to become a DID authorization key.
 At that time, the [[ref: multikey]] representation of the public key will be inserted into the `updateKeys` property in the [[ref: parameters]] and the private key can be used to sign the [[ref: log entry]]'s DID update authorizations proofs.